Lavani11618439/Delta_ModifiedDate/README.md

 ## Make Changes in the Source

-1. In this case, i am going to INSERT new 11 records in the source which have 105 rows (see the Source (Currency) section as mentioned above)
+1. In this case, i am going to INSERT new 11 records in the source which have 105 rows (see the Source (Currency) section as mentioned above), then the number of records will add upto 116

 ![image](https://user-images.githubusercontent.com/114147734/235294216-e980e3f4-41f0-4a6b-8155-8d20d767106b.png)